vesuxyz/docs/docs/user-guides/borrow-guide.md

 In this guide, we will take a look at how you can go about borrowing assets from Vesu markets.

+Make sure you are connected to the app before you proceed.
+See how [here](./connect-guide.md).

 1. Head over to [Vesu](https://vesu.com) and select "I want to Borrow".

 ![Vesu](images/borrow_1.png)